-In the event a Review Consultant’s Report or an Independent Consultant’s Report has been required by HUD, the Board agrees to provide HUD and Lender with a detailed implementation plan (the “Implementation Plan”) of the Review Consultant’s or Independent Consultant's recommendations, including reasons, if any, for not implementing the Review Consultant’s or Independent Consultant's recommendations.
-A copy of the Review Consultant’s Report or Independent Consultant’s Report shall be submitted to HUD and Lender within the agreed-upon timeframe.
-The Implementation Plan shall be prepared in the above Business Plan format and shall be submitted to HUD and Lender within the agreed-upon timeframe.
-In the event no timeframe is agreed upon, the Board will provide HUD and Lender with the Implementation Plan within sixty (60) calendar days of Borrower's receipt of the Review Consultant’s Report or Independent Consultant’s Report.
+In the event an Independent Consultant’s Report has been required by HUD, the Board agrees to provide HUD and Lender with a detailed implementation plan (the “Implementation Plan”) of the Independent Consultant's recommendations, including reasons, if any, for not implementing the Independent Consultant's recommendations.
+A copy of the Independent Consultant’s Report shall be submitted to HUD and Lender according to the scheduled agreed to by HUD and the Borrower.The Implementation Plan shall be prepared in the above Business Plan format and shall be submitted to HUD and Lender within the agreed-upon timeframe.
+In the event no timeframe is agreed upon, the Board will provide HUD and Lender with the Implementation Plan within sixty (60) days of Borrower's receipt of the Independent Consultant’s Report.
 HUD will monitor Borrower's compliance with the Implementation Plan.

-HUD in its sole discretion may direct the MRF to be used to pay, in full or in part, for the services detailed in this Section 19, including implementation of the Review Consultant’s or Independent Consultant’s recommendations.
-In such event, HUD must approve the related contract(s).
+HUD in its sole discretion may direct the MRF to be used to pay, in full or in part, for the services detailed in this Section 19, including implementation of the Independent Consultant’s recommendations.
+In such event, HUD must approve the related contract(s) prior to execution.
 Any funds used from the MRF under this Section 19 shall be replenished in accordance with a revised MRF schedule to be issued by HUD.

-ADDITIONAL INDEBTEDNESS AND LEASING
+ADDITIONAL INDEBTEDNESS AND LEASING.

 Notwithstanding Section 36(b) of this Agreement, Borrower may incur either secured or unsecured additional indebtedness pursuant to the following:

-Long-Term Debt Additional debt or lease obligations with a term over one year in length (“Long-Term Debt”) may be incurred with the prior written approval of HUD.
+Long-Term Debt

-Long-Term Debt may be incurred without the prior approval of HUD if the Borrower can demonstrate, and the chief financial officer of Borrower certifies to HUD that:
+(i) Long-Term Debt may not be incurred without the prior written approval from HUD unless the Borrower can demonstrate, and the chief financial officer or chief executive officer of Borrower certifies to HUD in writing prior to incurring the additional indebtedness, that:

 The debt is for acquisition of real estate or capital assets or for improvements to the Mortgaged Property, either by leases, loans, or installment purchase agreements;

-Borrower has maintained a Historical Pro Forma Debt Service Coverage Ratio of 1.50 or greater for the two (2) most recent fiscal years based on audited financial statements;
+Borrower can demonstrate a Pro Forma Debt Service Coverage Ratio (includes proposed debt) of 1.50 or greater:

-Borrower is maintaining a Debt Service Coverage Ratio of 1.50 or greater for the current fiscal year;
+For each of the prior two (2) most recent fiscal years based on audited financial statements, and

-The new debt will not cause the Debt Service Coverage Ratio to drop below 1.50;
+For the current fiscal year

-The combined debt service payments for all Long-Term Debt and Short-Term Debt in the current fiscal year are not projected to exceed 10 percent (10%) of the average Adjusted Operating Revenue for the three (3) most recent fiscal years;
+The combined annualized debt service payments for all Long-Term Debt and Short-Term Debt in the current fiscal year are not projected to exceed 10 percent (10%) of the average Adjusted Operating Revenue for the three (3) most recent fiscal years based on audited financial statements;

 MRF funding is current; and